-There are lots of fun events scheduled at Napa’s beautiful Uptown Theatre (uptowntheatrenapa.com) this spring, including Alton Brown Live! on March 19, 2015.
-I could plan a whole Napa getaway around an event like that, working in stops at some of my favorite Napa Valley tourist attractions, wineries and restaurants at the same time.
+There are lots of fun events scheduled in Napa County this spring, including Flavor!
+Napa Valley which runs March 16-20, 2016. (flavornapavalley.com) I could plan a whole Napa getaway around an event like that, working in stops at some of my favorite Napa Valley tourist attractions, wineries and restaurants at the same time.

-And, speaking of Wine Country restaurants, Sonoma County celebrates Restaurant Week March 9-15, 2015.
-If you plan to be in Wine Country a little longer, you might also want to consider the Artisan Cheese Festival in Petaluma, running March 20-22, 2015. (artisancheesefestival.com)
+And, speaking of Wine Country restaurants, Sonoma County celebrates Restaurant Week March 7-13, 2016.
+You could even plan your visit to coincide with the Hitchcock Film Festival in Bodega Bay on March 12, 2016 (visitbodegabayca.com/#!events/c1szk).
+And, if your schedule allows you to linger for a while in Wine Country, you might also want to include the Artisan Cheese Festival in Petaluma, running March 18-20, 2016, on your itinerary. (artisancheesefestival.com)

 San Francisco Bay Area

-Chocolate lovers may also want to mark their calendars for the 6th Annual San Francisco International Chocolate Salon at fabulous Fort Mason on Sunday, March 15, 2015.
-(Follow the preceding link for more details.)
-The festival runs from 10:00 a.m. to 6:00 p.m. and promises “55,000 square feet of Chocolate, Wine and Confections.” (sfchocolatesalon.com)
+Chocolate lovers will want to mark their calendars for the 10th Annual San Francisco International Chocolate Salon at fabulous Fort Mason on Sunday, March 5, 2016.
+(Follow the preceding link for more details or visit sfchocolatesalon.com)

-Also, if you’re planning a San Francisco visit over the June 5-7, 2015 weekend, you may want to cheer on this year’s Escape From Alcatraz triathlon contestants. (escapefromalcatraztriathlon.com)
+Also, if you’re planning a San Francisco visit around June 12, 2016, you may want to cheer on this year’s Escape From Alcatraz triathlon contestants. (escapefromalcatraztriathlon.com)

 Spring is an excellent time to visit and enjoy one of the many Central Coast festivals (follow the link for a HUGE list) — all of which offer fabulous food and wine that you’ll enjoy sharing with some of the friendliest people in the whole state.

-And, if you love artichokes, you’ll also want to plan your getaway around Castroville’s annual Artichoke Festival on May 30 & 21, 2015.
+And, if you love artichokes as much as I do, you may want to plan your getaway around Castroville’s annual Artichoke Festival on June 4 & 5, 2016.
 There will be field tours, cooking demonstrations, a parade, live entertainment and, of course, LOTS of artichokes! (artichokefestival.org)

-Or, for something totally different, plan a trip to Sacramento (actually the Yolo County Fairgrounds in Woodland) on April 25 & 26, 2015, and you can be part of the 139th Sacramento Valley Scottish Games & Festival.
+Or, for something totally different, plan a trip to Sacramento (actually the Yolo County Fairgrounds in Woodland) on April 23 & 24, 2016, and you can be part of the annual Sacramento Valley Scottish Games & Festival.
 This is the third oldest event of this genre in the U.S., as well as one of the largest.
 There are games, of course, and music, food and fun for all ages! (sacramentoscotgames.org)

 Sierras & Gold Country

 Another thing that always makes us think of Spring is daffodils, and they are also the perfect excuse to visit Gold Country — and maybe stop at some of the wonderful Amador County wineries while you’re there.
-Typically, McLaughlin’s Daffodil Hill doesn’t open until mid-March, but they’re blooming early this year and will be on view beginning February 23, 2015.
-If you’ve never seen this, you really should! (facebook.com/DaffodilHill)
+Typically, McLaughlin’s Daffodil Hill doesn’t open until mid-March, but they’re blooming early this year and will be on view beginning March 2, 2016.
+If you’ve never seen this, you really should!
+Do check the facebook page before you go, though, because this year’s rain has forced some closures. (facebook.com/DaffodilHill)

 Inland Empire & Deserts

-Big Bear Village’s annual Summer Wine Walk get the season off to a good start on June 6, 2015, and is a perfect event around which to plan a Big Bear weekend getaway or even a week-long vacation! (bigbear.com/things-to-do/special-events/wine-walk-in-the-village/)
+Big Bear Village’s annual Summer Wine Walk gets the season off to a good start on June 4, 2016, and is a perfect event around which to plan a Big Bear weekend getaway or even a week-long vacation! (http://www.bigbear.com/event/?id=5034)

-If you like Zydeco, Blues and Crawfish, you’ll want to check out Gator by the Bay, May 7-10, 2015 (Mother’s Day weekend), at San Diego’s Spanish Landing Park at Harbor Island, which is directly across from the airport, about three miles from downtown.
-How can you go wrong with rocking music and a Louisiana Food Court? (sandiegofestival.com)
+If you like Zydeco, Blues and Crawfish, you’ll want to check out Gator by the Bay, May 5-8, 2016 (Mother’s Day weekend), at San Diego’s Spanish Landing Park at Harbor Island, which is directly across from the airport, about three miles from downtown.
+How can you go wrong with rocking music and a Louisiana Food Court? (gatorbythebay.com)

 You may want to send an email to the visitor’s bureau where you plan to spend your California vacation, holiday or weekend getaway.
 Here is a list of various California convention and visitor’s bureaus.
 This is a great way to learn what local California current events might be occurring during your visit.